 Why is this important?
 Making your own cleaning products is a lot safer for you and your family as you are not being exposed to harmful chemicals, they are also a lot cheaper too!

-I’m always on the hunt for new ways to eco-fy our house.
+I’m always on the hunt for new ways to live a more eco friendly lifestyle.
 So if you have any tips or ideas that you think I could benefit from please share them in the comments section below.
 If you want to keep up to date with my eco-home adventures (and mishaps!) please follow us on facebook and Instagram @weareobeo.
 Thanks for reading.